bixcl/PicoCTF-Flags/README.md

 22- tunn3l v1s10n : picoCTF{qu1t3_a_v13w_2020}
     how i solve it ?
-    1- know that this is a bmp file by doing exiftool 2- its not opening becouse the file is currepted 3- try to fix the hex of the file by open it in < https://hexed.it/ > then comper the hex header with another image to fix it
+i- know that this is a bmp file by doing exiftool

+ii- its not opening becouse the file is currepted

+iii- try to fix the hex of the file by open it in < https://hexed.it/ > then comper the hex header with another image to fix it

-    4-after that you can open the image in photopea < https://www.photopea.com/ > becouse it can open this type of file even the currepted file that we start with
+iv-after that you can open the image in photopea < https://www.photopea.com/ > becouse it can open this type of file even the currepted file that we start with

 23- Get aHEAD : picoCTF{r3j3ct_th3_du4l1ty_2e5ba39f} :

-    1- use burb suite
+i- use burb suite

-    2- go to proxy and press open then a braowser will show up <past the link there> and go back burb suite 3- from proxy page you will have new thing called get or post of something like that 4- press right-click on that and then send to repeater 5- from repeater page change the POST to >> HEAD 6- then press send
+ii- go to proxy and press open then a braowser will show up <past the link there> and go back burb suite

+iii- from proxy page you will have new thing called get or post of something like that

+iv- press right-click on that and then send to repeater

+v- from repeater page change the POST to >> HEAD

+vi- then press send

-    7- you will have teh flag
+vii- you will have teh flag

 24- pw crack 1 : picoCTF{545h_r1ng1ng_1b2fd683} :

-    1- open the python file
+i- open the python file

-    2- read the code and you will find the password = **8713** 3- copy the password and run the python program using
+ii- read the code and you will find the password = **8713**

+iii- copy the password and run the python program using

 ```bash
 python3 level1.py level1.flag.txt.enc
 ```

 25- pw crack 2 : picoCTF{tr45h_51ng1ng_9701e681} :

-    1- open the python file
+i- open the python file

-    2- read the code and you will find if statement to **chr** function copy all the **chr** and print it 3- the output will be **4ec9**
+ii- read the code and you will find if statement to **chr** function copy all the **chr** and print it

+iii- the output will be **4ec9**

-    3- copy the password and run the python program using
+iv- copy the password and run the python program using

 ```bash
 python3 level2.py level2.flag.txt.enc